 London Drum

 Where?
-Carnaby Street · Web: carnaby.co.uk Time required?
+Carnaby Street · Web: thisissoho.co.uk Time required?
 A typical visit is 15 mins Parking: Nearby car parks Buses: 3, 6, 7, 8, 10, 12, 13, 15, 23, 25, 55, 73, 88, 94, 98, 139, 159, 176, 390, 453 Bus fares Trains: The closest station is Oxford Circus Bakerloo Central Victoria Other nearby stations: Piccadilly Circus Train fares

-They called them the ‘Carnabetian Army’ and they’d stand around the shopfronts showing off their new boots and hairdos.
+Craig’s review… I’ve got that Kinks’ song going round and round my head now – one week he’s in polka-dots the next week he’s in stripes, because he’s a dedicated follower of fashion – during the Swinging Sixties all the beautiful people used to flock down here to buy their Mary Quant miniskirts and patterned kaftan scarves and they’d stand around the shopfronts showing off their new boots and hairdos.
+They called them the ‘Carnabetian Army’.
 One shop even made their models change in the window à la Amsterdam – you couldn’t get away with that nowadays.
 (But to be fair you couldn’t get away with it back then either – the gathering crowd got the boss arrested for obstructing the highway!)

-Music scene during the 1960s
+Music scene during the Swinging Sixties

 Clothes shops in Carnaby Street